rackerlabs/design-system/_component_design/cards.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 ### Style
-Use these redline specifications when you construct cards.
+Use these specifications when you construct cards.

 {% endcolumn %}